Best Known For

 Bonds is the son of former Giant and longtime Major League outfielder Bobby Bonds, distant cousin of baseball great Reggie Jackson, and godson of the legendary Willie Mays.
 Bonds graduated from Arizona State and began his Major League career with the Pittsburgh Pirates in 1986.
 He joined the San Francisco Giants in 1993.

-Mark McGwire hit a Major League record 70 home runs, Bonds set the sport on its ear with 73.
+During his time with the San Francisco Giants, Bonds proved to be a dynamic hitter and started breaking records.
+In 2001, just three years after Mark McGwire hit a Major League record 70 home runs, Bonds set the sport on its ear with 73.
 Bonds denied taking steroids at anytime in 2001 when he was pursuing the season home-run record.

 A finicky hitter, Bonds set a Major League record for walks with 177.
 But he was just as attentive as he was patient, hitting 23 homers on the first or second pitch.
 He led all players in slugging percentage (.863) and runs scored (146).
 Among National Leaguers, he finished fourth in RBI and seventh in batting average (.328).
 Utilizing a short, yet powerful stroke, Barry hit his 500th career home run early in the 2001 season.

 Bonds began the 2002 season with 567 home runs and 484 stolen bases.
 As history's only player with at least 400 career home runs and 400 stolen bases, Bonds needed just 16 of the latter to carve out his very own 500-500 niche.

 After battling lung cancer and other health complications, Bonds' father, baseball great Bobby Bonds, died in August 2003.
 Despite this loss, he remained strong at bat, hitting 45 home runs that season and winning the National Leaguev's Most Valuable Player Award that year.
 Unfortunately, his success as a player was marred by accusations of steroid use.